- Access Croydon - privacy notice

 We use your data to including but not limited to:

-- evaluate whether applicants are fit and proper to hold a license, permit or consent (e.g. gambling, animal welfare, sale of alcohol, provision of regulated entertainment, special treatments, scrap-metal collection, street trading, licensed sex establishments, among others)
+- evaluate whether applicants are fit and proper to hold a licence, permit or consent (e.g. gambling, animal welfare, sale of alcohol, provision of regulated entertainment, special treatments, scrap-metal collection, street trading, licensed sex establishments, pavement licence, among others)

 - prevent crime, prevent fraud and misuse of public funds, help safeguard vulnerable adults and children

 - make relevant and necessary checks for issuing licences

 - produce statistics and reports.
 Statistics are used so that individuals’ personal data cannot be identified from them

 - comply with government department research and statistical returns

 - account for our decisions and investigate complaints

 - improve our services